f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 Tenant Level HA Across Chassis
 ==============================

 VELOS does not support tenant HA within the same chassis.
 F5 recommends configuring dual VELOS chassis with identically configured tenants and maintaining HA relationships at the tenant level as seen below.
 This mimics the VIPRION HA behavior between vCMP guests.
 There is no redundancy between chassis at the F5OS platform layer.
-The chassis’ themselves are unaware of the other chassis and there is no HA communication at this level, it’s the tenants that form the HA relationship.
+The chassis themselves are unaware of the other chassis and there is no HA communication at this level; it’s the tenants that form the HA relationship.

 .. image:: images/velos_high_availability/image8.png
   :align: center
   :scale: 70%

-Tenants on different chassis, should have the same number of vCPUs and be configured to run on the same slots.
+Tenants on different chassis should have the same number of vCPUs and be configured to run on the same slots.
 HA interconnection VLANs would be configured between chassis partitions in the two chassis, and then tenants would configure HA just as is the case with vCMP guest HA relationships.
 Below is an example of two VELOS chassis with multiple chassis partitions each with their own HA interconnects and in-band networking.

 .. image:: images/velos_high_availability/image9.png
   :align: center